hellocoop/hello.dev/src/documentation/using-hello.md

 ## 6. Validate ID Token

 You can validate the `id_token` by:
-1. sending it back to the Hellō introspection API, or
+1. Sending it back to the Hellō introspection API; or
-2. perform validation yourself per [OpenID Connect 3.1.3.7](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation)
+2. Perform validation yourself per [OpenID Connect 3.1.3.7](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation)

 ### 6.1 Introspection